 - Cost: 1,500 rupees for two people.

-Gaylord has been in business since 1956, and is one of Mumbai's oldest and still flourishing standalone restaurants.
+Gaylord has been in business since 1956 and is one of Mumbai's oldest and still flourishing standalone restaurants.
 It was apparently also the first restaurant in India to have an open-air bakery.
-The menu has both Indian and Continental dishes, and the premises are divided into old-world outdoor garden patio and larger indoor air-conditioned space.
-The menu was redone in mid 2016 but retains its north Indian favorites (including a decent butter chicken, rogan josh, and lasooni fish tikka).
+The menu has both Indian and Continental dishes, and the premises are divided into an old-world outdoor garden patio and larger indoor air-conditioned space.
+The menu was redone in mid-2016 but retains its north Indian favorites (including a decent butter chicken, rogan josh, and lasooni fish tikka).
 Dome, one of Mumbai's best rooftop bars, is just around the corner!

 - Address: Mayfair Building, Veer Nariman Road, Churchgate, Mumbai.

 - Opening Hours: Daily, from 9.30 a.m. until 11.30 p.m.
 However, the main dining times are from noon until 3.30 p.m. and 7:30 p.m. until 11.30 p.m.

 - Cost: 1,800 rupees for two people.